Dukat, Albania

 Dukat is a community in Vlorë County, southern Albania.
-At the 2015 local government reform it became part of the municipality Vlorë.
+With the 2015 local government reform, it became part of the municipality Vlorë.
 The Dukat Plain covers an area of around 1,000–1,500 ha delimited by the Ceraunian Mountains and opened in the north towards the Bay of Vlorë on the Adriatic.
 Dukat traditionally belongs to the Albanian ethnographic region of Labëria.

 Name

 Its name contains the Albanian suffix -at, widely used to form toponyms from personal names and surnames.

 Geography

 The Dukat plain is delimited by the Ceraunian Mountains, and it is opened in the north towards the Bay of Vlorë on the Adriatic Sea where the Dukat lagoon can be found.
 With a triangular shape, the plain covers an area of approximately 1,000–1,500 ha.
 The Dukat plain is irrigated by the Dukat river and numerous torrents which descend from the mountains, most prominently that of Llogara.
 The Llogara Pass at over 1,000 meters of altitude on the Ceraunian Mountains connects the Dukat plain with the Albanian Riviera of the Ionian Sea.